 Now that your time is your own, make the most of it!
 A comprehensive new health, wellness, and planning guide from Harvard Medical School will show you how.

 Key to doing all the things you want to do is good health.
-In A Plan Successful Aging Harvard doctors share the latest findings about those lifestyle choices and preventive screenings that can make a measureable and positive contribution to your future health and longevity.
+In Living Better, Living Longer Harvard doctors share the latest findings about those lifestyle choices and preventive screenings that can make a measureable and positive contribution to your future health and longevity.

 You’ll discover how you can incorporate exercise and wholesome eating into your life without sweat or sacrifice.
 You’ll learn how to banish boredom from your workouts and add spice to your diet with delicious foods that expand your palate while slimming your waist.